Does your cat need a vet? Welcome to Coastal Cat Clinic!

 We cater to cowards:

 Not all of our patients are happy to see us.
-Cats aren’t really very easy at all to reason with when they get very stressed, and it can take them a really long time to settle down afterwards.
+Cats aren’t really very easy to reason with when they get very stressed, and it can take them a really long time to settle down afterwards.
 For some of our more timid patients, we offer pre-appointment anti-anxiety medications to try to reduce stress, just call ahead.
 For our patients that don’t handle anxiety and stress constructively and can’t be touched awake, we can also offer drop-off appointments for a sedated exam and whatever other services your cat may need.
 Most cats don’t like to leave the house and go see the doctor, and we understand that!
 We do not “get the gloves” or forcibly restrain an upset cat.
 That only worsens the problem and makes the cat even more upset and potentially dangerous to handle in the future.

 What are your hours?